 Step 5: Travel

-Now it’s time to book your trip!
+Now it’s time to book your trip.
 Utilize the individual loyalty program websites to book your travel with the points and miles you have earned.
 Curious how many points it takes to redeem a flight or book a hotel room?
-Check out our travel award charts.
+Use the following resources:

 - Use Award-o-matic to find hotels you can book with points in any city.

-- Use Awardace or Awardhacker to determine which airline program will require the least points to fly you to your next destination.
+- Use Awardhacker to determine which airline program will require the least points to fly you to your next destination.